-When sketching out your learning resources, Dr Jeffery suggests “Ask yourself – what can I build out of pictures and videos?”.
+- When sketching out your virtual science lab learning resources, Dr Jeffery suggests “Ask yourself – what can I build out of pictures and videos?”.
 As the paper states:

 “There are no constraints on the user other than their own creativity.”

-However you could also add a link to a chat room function?
-Or an “emergency button” where students could email or message direct for help or with any questions.
+- You could also add a link to a chat room function?
+Or an “emergency button” where students could email or message direct in real-time for help or with any questions.

-- He will also be working with the Forensic Science Department at Keele who have already been using ThingLink to create virtual crime scenes.
+He will also be working with the Forensic Science Department at Keele who have already been using ThingLink to re-create crime scenes as virtual environments.